Application Process Overview

 The Graduate Programs in Counseling requires a background check for all applicants.
 Filling out and sending in the background check release allows the program to conduct your background check.

-All applicants are required to submit a $50 application fee prior to their interview.
+All applicants are required to submit a $50 application fee prior to their interview unless you apply for one of the early admissions deadlines.
 The Graduate Programs in Counseling accepts either cash or check.
 Checks should be made out to the Graduate Programs in Counseling.
 Application fees can be paid at the time of your interview.

 The interview is designed to assist the faculty in determining the fit between the applicant and the program/profession.
 The program seeks to admit students who best reflect key characteristics of effective counselors in the field.
 The interview process itself will consist of two individual interviews and one group interview.